NC Trasylol Lawsuit

 The second study, led by doctors at Harvard Medical School, looked at 78,000 coronary bypass surgery cases and compared how patients had fared when either Trasylol or aminocaproic acid was given.
 About 33,500 patients in the study received Trasylol; about 45,000 took aminocaproic acid.
 The risk of death was 64 percent higher for patients in the Trasylol group.
 The doctors also found that patients who took Trasylol were more likely to need dialysis, a procedure used to clean the blood in cases of kidney failure.

-Younce, Vtipil, & Baznik is devoted to assisting people who have suffered serious Trasylol side effects.
+Younce, Vtipil, Baznik & Banks, P.A. is devoted to assisting people who have suffered serious Trasylol side effects.
 If you or a loved one has experienced a heart attack, stroke, kidney damage or death while using Trasylol, you should contact an experienced Trasylol lawyer to discuss your legal rights.